1. Tell us a little about yourself.

 3. What gym(s) do you train at and what is it like training there?

-5. What do you feel you need to work on to be a more complete fighter?
+4. What do you feel your strengths are as a fighter?
+What do you feel you need to work on to be a more complete fighter?

 9. Who are some of your role models?

 10. Is there anyone you'd like to thank?

 First I would like to thank all my coaches past and present for making me the fighter I am today.
 Thank you to my teammates at FCP for being my second family and pushing me to get better every day.
 Thank you to Mic and Melissa and everyone else at Fight Club for all that you do behind the scenes for all of us!
 Thank you to my girlfriend April.
 There are not many girls like this one!
 She comes to the gym everyday with me and supports this dream.
 It’s not easy dating me because of my busy life but somehow she puts up with me.
 Thank you to my family for always supporting me and showing me that hard work pays off.
 Thank you to my sponsors for treating me like family and helping me make this dream a reality.
 AutoEffects Monaca, Beemac Trucking, Lionheart Tattoo in Lawerenceville, NOLAC, MetCon Photos, The Unseen Armada who have supported me since day 1, Boze Kennels, and Chippewa Chiropractic Clinic for keeping my body in fighting shape.
 Thank you to Pinnacle FC for providing me an opportunity to fight for one the best promotion in the world.
 Thank you to Jeff and others who give us a chance to get our names out there.
 Finally thank you to God, for blessing me with everything that I have in my amazing life.
 Philippians 4:13